isc-projects/kea/doc/sphinx/arm/tls.rst

   searched for certificates.

-- the ``cert-file`` string parameter specifies the name of the file containing the end-entity certificate.
+- the ``cert-file`` string parameter specifies the name of the file containing the end-entity certificate of the Kea instance being configured.

-- the ``key-file`` string parameter specifies the private key of the end-entity certificate.
-The file must not be encrypted.
+- the ``key-file`` string parameter specifies the private key of the end-entity certificate of Kea instance being configured..
+  The file must not be encrypted and it is highly recommended to restrict its access.

 The three string parameters must be either all not specified (TLS disabled) or all specified (TLS enabled).